api-platform/docs/api-bundle/filters.md

 What is the new way to register custom filters ?
 Don't forget to register your custom filters with the `Dunglas\ApiBundle\Api\Resource::initFilters()` method.

-If you use [custom data providers](data-providers.md), they must support filtering and be aware of actives filters to work properly.
+If you use [custom data providers](data-providers.md), they must support filtering and be aware of active filters to work properly.

 ### Creating custom Doctrine ORM filters